bobandash/synqsell_shopify/README.md

 - (DONE) - Subscribe to Shopify's Privacy Webhook Topics
 - (DONE) - Add sales generated section for price list index table
 - (DONE) - Use Stripe's webhook topics to ensure that the database is synced properly to stripe statuses
+- (DONE) Handle the app/uninstalled webhook for suppliers and retailers
 - Create all relevant assets and bullet points for the Shopify app store
-- Handle the app/uninstalled webhook for suppliers and retailers
 - Add ALB and EC2 to deploy web/application server
 - Decide the retry strategy to adopt when interacting with Shopify's external API (thinking about retry mechanism w/ exponential backoff, but seeing if there are other approaches before implement)
 - One final check to verify all API endpoints, webhooks, and application code work as intended